sammi-turner/Flask-Journal-App/README.md

 By default, this app runs in debug mode.

-All notes are saved to the test.db file.
+All notes are saved to the 'test.db' file.

 # To run the app on your linux machine